ccsoft/cordova-vungle/README.md

 ```

 ###iOS
-On iOS, you should manually follow the instructions to add the frameworks to your project at this [link](https://github.com/Vungle/vungle-resources/blob/master/English/iOS/iOS-dev-guide.md).
-First 3 steps explain how to add the vungle framework and its dependencies.
+On iOS, you should manually follow the instructions to add the frameworks to your project at this [link](https://support.vungle.com/hc/en-us/articles/204430550-Getting-Started-with-Vungle-iOS-SDK).

 ##Usage